1coderookie/KobraGoNeoInsights/docs/troubleshooting.md

 - The thermistor wire is completely broken or ripped off.
 - The thermistor itself is faulty.
 - The plug of the thermistor wire at the mainboard somehow came off.
-- An electronic component of the mainboard is broken (e.g. due to a shortcut).
+- An electronic component of the mainboard is broken (e.g. due to a short circuit).

 If the error pops up while the printer is moving or printing, then it's most likely one of the first two things I mentioned above.
 It might also be the third point as a broken wire loses contact due to movements and therefore the resistance becomes bigger (if just a few strands of the wire are broken inside of the insulation) or the signal won't be transmitted anymore at all (if the wire is completely broken).